Beat the summer hiring slow-down with these top job hunting tips

 Whilst you are researching companies, it is also a good idea to research recruitment agencies.
 For the highest chance of success you should select an agency that specialises in both your industry and geographical area.
 They are most likely to be able to match you with multiple opportunities.
 Have a chat with potential recruiters (either face to face or over the phone) and choose the one you think is going to represent you best.

 Once you have done all of that, then you are ready to write your CV.
 It is best to create a basic CV which you can then tailor for each application.
-Our feeds can give you advice on this or ask your recruiter for guidance.
+We cannot stress the importance of a well-structured, informative and professional CV – and we have written about it a lot!
+Here’s our advice on improving your CV and avoiding silly mistakes or get in touch with us, we would be more than happy to work with you to build your CV.
 The two most important things are that you include your correct contact details and that you proof read your CV.
 A poorly written CV can easily have a negative effect on your hunt.